The Language of the Qurʾān in the Month of the Qurʾān

 What You Will Gain

-• An understanding of the formation of Arabic as a formal science, including its early development, major scholars, and principal schools.
+A structured understanding of how Arabic developed as a science, including its early formation, major scholars, and principal schools.

-• Exposure to traditional methods of learning and study, with practical guidance that strengthens disciplined study both within and beyond Arabic language learning.
+Exposure to traditional methods of disciplined learning that strengthen study beyond Arabic itself.

 Session Outline